kashine6/Proportional-Sync-Feedback-Sensor/README.md

 - The CAD design is based on modifications of [Tshine's Filament Sync Sensor](https://makerworld.com/en/models/507573).
 - The Proportional Sync Feedback concept is inspired by [OpenAMS FPS](https://github.com/OpenAMSOrg/filament-buffer).
-- Thanks to moggieuk, igiannakas, and KnightRadiant for their excellent code contributions related to Proportional Sync Feedback.
+- Thanks to moggieuk, igiannakas, ningpj and KnightRadiant for their excellent code contributions related to Proportional Sync Feedback.